 No Impact.
 The existing Project site consists of vacant land zoned for Light Industrial (L-I) use and would not displace any existing housing necessitating the construction of replacement housing elsewhere.
-The nearest existing housing is scattered rural residences to the west of the Proposed Project which will not be impacted by construction.
-The Proposed Project will not significantly displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere and no mitigation measures are required.
+The nearest existing housing is scattered rural residences located on the northwest corner of Little Morongo Road and 14th avenue, approximately 0.30 miles from the project site.
+The Proposed Project would not significantly displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere and no mitigation measures are required.